skellis46/slipbox/the body in the Anthropocene.md

 - "we have never been individuals" - [[Gilbert - Holobiont by Birth#^3d3b10]]
 - any use in Mary Louise Pratt's thinking about "Imperial Eyes" (p.G.173 of Arts of Living on a Damaged Planet) (it's actually a book) -- thinking about 'contact zones' but as places where the individually-focused arts practitioner meets the world (this is a total stretch)
 - I really do not want anthropocene in the title.
 But we (humans) are always "at the centre of the narrative" (p.G173).
-"Its story is still all about an 'us.'"
+"Its story is still all about an 'us.'" - Mary Louise Pratt, Coda, G173
 - irony of self-authored article

 > Whatever we say, we’re always talking about ourselves.